harmlessprince/mytheresa-assessment/README.md

 ## Introduction

-This is a mini rest api that provides endpoints to fetch a list of seeded products, filter by category and price.
+This is a mini rest api that provides a single endpoint to fetch a list of seeded products, filter by category and price.
 Also applies discount were applicable

 ## Table of Contents
 1. <a href="#how-it-works">How it works</a>